-Only four times in the past hundred years has the first day of Hanukkah fallen on Christmas, as it did last month.
+Only four times in the past hundred years has the first day of Hanukkah fallen on Christmas, as it did in 2005.
 The Jewish calendar, based on the moon, has months of just 29 or 30 days.
 Thus, seven times every nineteen years, a thirteenth month must be inserted.
 For this reason, Jewish festivals always move in relationship to our calendar.
 In the Jewish calendar, Hanukkah always begins on the 25th of Kislev.

 Since it is Jewish, Hanukkah is recorded in the Bible, right?
 Well, sort of.
 You will never find the feast of Hanukkah (which means "dedication") in the five books of Law.
 However, you will find it mentioned in John 10:22-23: "And it was at Jerusalem the feast of the dedication, and it was winter.
 And Jesus walked in the temple in Solomon's porch."
 As early as Josephus, it was also called the "Feast of Lights."

 You will also find it in Daniel.
 Not by name, or even as a feast.
 Rather, Daniel predicted the events which led to establishing the feast.
 Daniel predicted a very difficult and dangerous time for the people of God, all of which was fulfilled during the four hundred years between Malachi and Matthew.